grahamhome/llm-ant-farm/README.md

     1. Test with human-produced responses for agent actions, memory querying, reflections.
 1. Add LLM for agent actions, memory querying & reflections
 1. Add visual display of world & agent state.

+### Progress:
+- 5/12/23 Using LangChain, added support for generative agents which can produce in-character dialog with another character and in-character actions.
+  - Memories are currently selected using only vector similarity